-This Green Screen competition will be open to the general public in two categories - 12 to 17 year old participants; 18+ year old participants.
+This Green Screen competition will be open to the general public in two basic categories - 12 to 25 year old participants (The Youth Jury Award); all ages (Overall Jury Winner & The People's Choice Award).
 The competition will be open to filmmakers of all levels of experience.

 Films must be shot entirely on a mobile device (smartphone, tablet, go-pro or any combination of these) in HD video.
 Submissions will be limited to a length of 60 seconds, not including credits.
+Credits should not exceed 10 seconds in duration.
 Participants will be allowed any number of submissions and one story can be told via several one minute segments.
 However, each one minute segment must be able to stand on its own as a narrative piece.
 Submissions will be accepted online only via FilmFreeway.

 Overall Jury Winner